jmduke/jmduke-jekyll/notebook.md

 (Maybe at some point I'll try and categorize these.)
 </div>

+Why must things have meanings?
+This is what America means to me: I imagine a prairie.

+...

+It was — tragic.  ...What will we do til spring?

+> *Take Me Out*, Richard Greenberg

 Trying to learn from customer conversations is like excavating a delicate archaeological site.
 The truth is down there somewhere, but it’s fragile.
 While each blow with your shovel gets you closer to the truth, you’re liable to smash it into a million little pieces if you use too blunt an instrument.

 ...